howtographql/howtographql/content/backend/graphql-js/2-a-simple-query.md

 First, it's important to note that every GraphQL resolver function actually receives _four_ input arguments.
 As the remaining three are not needed in our scenario right now, we're simply omitting them.
 Don't worry, you'll get to know them soon.

 The first argument, commonly called `parent` (or sometimes `root`) is the result of the previous _resolver execution level_.
-But what does that mean? 🤔
+Hang on, what does that mean? 🤔

 Well, as you already saw, GraphQL queries can be _nested_.
 Each level of nesting (i.e. nested curly braces) corresponds to one resolver execution level.
 The above query therefore has two of these execution levels.